jacobweber/coverArt/README.txt

 If you have already run Cover Art, and you want to start from scratch, you can run "python coverArtServer.py clear" instead.

-In iTunes, select any albums that have incorrect artwork, control-click them, and choose "Clear Downloaded Artwork."
+In iTunes, select any albums that have incorrect artwork, control-click them, and choose "Clear Downloaded Artwork".
 Then control-click again and choose "Get Album Artwork".
 Or, to get artwork for all albums that don't have it, choose "Get Album Artwork" from the Advanced menu.

 The first time you do this, it won't actually get any artwork; it will just tell our program which albums need it.
 Go to http://localhost:9999 in your browser, to see a list of the albums needing artwork.
 When you click an album on the left side, we search Amazon for covers.
 If you don't find one, you can enter your own search terms and try again.
 Or if you know the URL of an image from another source, you can enter it.
 When you're done, go back to iTunes, select the same tracks, and choose "Get Album Artwork" again.
 This time, the images will be loaded into the iTunes database.